LAPD releases video of officers ignoring robbery calls to play Pokémon Go

 The officers claimed that they hadn’t heard the radio request for backup, but video footage from inside the patrol car captures the moment when Lozano could be heard saying, “Ah, screw it,” in reference to the request, according to the court filings.

-The officers appealed their terminations, and the case eventually came before a California appellate, which ultimately upheld a lower court decision that sided with the police department, saying it was justified in firing the officers.
+The officers appealed their terminations, and the case eventually came before a California appellate court, which ultimately upheld a lower court decision that sided with the police department, saying it was justified in firing the officers.

 LAPD investigating after woman is attacked at Union Station